On the Role of Entity and Event Level Conceptualization in Generalizable Reasoning: A Survey of Tasks, Methods, Applications, and Future Directions: Downstream Applications

 \section{Downstream Applications}

-In this section, we discuss downstream tasks that can be benefited from applying conceptualizations.
+We then survey downstream tasks that can benefit from applying conceptualizations to provide readers with a general picture of what can be achieved and how to benefit from integrating conceptualizations.
 An overview of performances by different methods that leverage conceptualization, evaluated on various benchmarks, are shown in Figure~\ref{fig:downstream}.